 In the early stages of a Personal Colour Analysis, we use colour to force unattractive effects in the face.
 It’s the only way we have of understanding what your face does in the presence of wrong colour.
 Every face reacts differently.
 It starts off slow as we observe and learn what to look for.
 Once we understand, the process moves more quickly.
 We can interpret the clues and work towards finding the formula that unites every colour that makes you look most beautiful.
 That’s how you never make another shopping mistake.

 Around the halfway point, we begin moving away from a less attractive face towards a very beautiful face, one with perfect skin and intensely strong eye colour.
-Right around that time, there is a moment when it becomes about more than color.
+Right around that time, there is a moment when it becomes about more than colour.
 You’re paying a visit to your soul.
 It strikes you that the colours in which you already seem to be wearing foundation are the same colours that feel the way it feels to be you.
 The very expression within the eye has changed.

 Suddenly, you’re telling the world who you are.
 All the strengths you comfort yourself with.
 All the weaknesses you’re working on overcoming or still ignoring.
-Everything that’s been said to you about how you look.
+Everything that has been said to you about how you look.
 It is intensely personal and private, like someone knows all your secrets, or all your flaws surfaced at once and there’s nowhere to hide them.

 This exposure has to be recognized.
 It deserves great respect.
 The client is very internalized in these moments.
 They are processing huge volumes of personal data.
 They are often anxious for quiet, to be alone with their thoughts.
 In time, the earthquake settles and the new perspectives are assimilated into a being with more inner awareness and alignment.
 I have found that creative outlets help women while their subconscious gels the new information.
-Whether it’s quilting, painting, photography, doesn’t matter, as long as it’s introspective and reflective.
+Whether quilting, painting, photography, doesn’t matter, as long as it’s introspective and reflective.
 Nobody should spend 100 years here and never once speak to their own spirit.